How to start a cleaning business in Florida: License and insurance requirements

 If you’ve got employees, operate a multi-member LLC, are part of a partnership or run a corporation, you must have an EIN for tax purposes.

-The IRS doesn’t require sole proprietorships and single-member LLCs to have an EIN.
+The Internal Revenue Service doesn’t require sole proprietorships and single-member LLCs to have an EIN.
 However, having one makes it easier to separate your business and personal finances.
 Plus, it shows you’re serious about your company – that it’s not just a hobby.

 Getting an EIN won’t cost you anything.
-You can apply for one online or by completing form SS-4 and faxing it or mailing it to the IRS.
+You can apply for one online or complete form SS-4 and fax it or mail it to the IRS.

 4. Get a business license